rileywaters/data-512-project/Documents/project_plan.md

 From the descriptions alone I can see several potential ethical concerns which I outline in the research questions section.

-To compare to previous years, I plan to use the [Civic Census Results 1958-2019](https://data.calgary.ca/Demographics/Civic-Census-Results-1958-2019/rmai-qvzh)Civic Census Results 1958-2019 dataset.
+To compare to previous years, I plan to use the [Civic Census Results 1958-2019](https://data.calgary.ca/Demographics/Civic-Census-Results-1958-2019/rmai-qvzh) dataset.
 This set is under the same license as the previous one and is also made available by the Calgary Open Data portal.
 It has 8 columns and 701 rows with information on “citywide and ward-level counts of dwelling units and residents over the past 60 years”.
 The columns of interest to me in this set are as follows:

 | Column | Description  |
 |---|---|